-As I am not willing to miss this fling, I searched over the internet to collect the details about the kerala tour packages.
-I started my trip with one of my friend.
-I chose him because he was a solo traveler and travelled to many places and almost every hill stations in India.
+As I am not willing to miss this fling, I searched over the internet to collect the details about the Kerala tour packages.
+I started my trip with one of my friends.
+I chose him because he was a solo traveler and traveled to many places and almost every hill station in India.
 He gave me an idea about the overall trip and told me that mostly this Neelakurinji blooms at Rajamala.
 We quickly devised a plan for the weekend and booked the bus tickets online.
 We started at 5.40 am from Ernakulam.
 By sunrise, we crossed Muvattupuzha.
-Had our breakfast there.
+We had our breakfast there.
 Passing through Mulavoor, Kothamangalam, Neryamangalam reached Adimali by noon.
 Stopped there for lunch, crossed Chithirapuram and typical Munnar scapes rise.

-On the next day we got ready by early and set to Eravikulam national park, which is famous for Nilgiri Tahr and one of the best tourist attractions and place to visit in Kerala.
-On the way, we had our breakfast from a road side tea stall.
-Arrived at the park at 7.40 am.
+On the next day, we got ready early and set to Eravikulam national park, which is famous for Nilgiri Tahr and one of the best tourist attractions and tourist places to visit in Kerala.
+On the way, we had our breakfast from a roadside tea stall.
+I arrived at the park at 7.40 am.
 By 8 am the park opened and they allowed us to hop on.
 The ticket costs Rs.
-120 per person which includes the transportation charges from entrance to Rajamala and back.
+120 per person which includes transportation charges from the entrance to Rajamala and back.
 For the very first time in my life (as he visited here back in 2006), I saw Neelakurinji and I was utmost excited.
-But we were informed not to pluck flowers, offending needs to pay a sum of 2000 as penalty.
+But we were informed not to pluck flowers, offending needs to pay a sum of 2000 as a penalty.
 Although we witnessed, Kurinji Bloom, it was very few and scattered.
 So we decided to set back to Kolukkumalai.
-We had a tea at the road side and I asked the tea master about Kolukkumalai.
-He told us to reach Suryanelli and hire a jeep as it is a bit off road.
+We had tea at the roadside and I asked the tea master about Kolukkumalai.
+He told us to reach Suryanelli and hire a jeep as it is a bit off-road.

-Kolukkumalai is about 10 Kms away from Suryanelli.
-We hired a jeep and the journey was one of the worst off road rides I ever have.
-A short decent after the climb we reached a new view point named Kurangini.
+Kolukkumalai is about 10 km away from Suryanelli.
+We hired a jeep and the journey was one of the worst off-road rides I ever have.
+A short descent after the climb we reached a new viewpoint named Kurangini.
 Believe me, the view from here was breathtaking.
-At this point, I remembered what I read while I surf in internet about the trip.
+At this point, I remembered what I read while I surf on the internet about the trip.
 It was someone's (I don't remember his name) words "The spread of purple is an unforgettable sight“.
 And it was true, this is the most excited and beautiful sights I had ever in my life.

-And by reaching home after this tiresome journey with plenty of memories in my heart, I hunted over the internet to suggest others who wishes to witness the beauty of Neelakurinji bloom, and top tourist attractions of Kerala and I came across a site named Funday holidays, where they are providing budget Kerala tour and travel packages.
-The testimonials and reviews in their site itself show that it is one of the best tour agency and the value of service they are providing.
-You can book top holiday packages in online.
-So if you are searching for best places in Kerala, you can absolutely go for Funday Holidays.
+And by reaching home after this tiresome journey with plenty of memories in my heart, I hunted over the internet to suggest others who wish to witness the beauty of Neelakurinji bloom, and top tourist attractions of Kerala and I came across a site named Funday holidays, where they are providing budget Kerala tour and travel packages.
+The testimonials and reviews on their site itself show that it is one of the best tour agencies and the value of service they are providing.
+You can book Kerala tour packages online.
+So if you are searching for the best places in Kerala, you can absolutely go for Funday Holidays.